drommar/Base-Pytorch-Trainer/README.md

 ### 5, Create model

-Create your model on `src/main/model`
+Create your model in `src/main/model`

 ### 6, Train